 - CSU requires students to have a cumulative 2.0+ GPA from all regionally accredited institutions for admission.

-- Students who are earning their associates degree while in high school cannot apply to the CSU partnership program until they take college credit hours post high school graduation.
-Students should work with the CSU Transfer Center for guidance on courses to take at LCCC as up to 90 credits can be earned at LCCC before transferring to CSU’s program.
+- Students earning their associate degree in high school cannot apply to the CSU partnership program until they take college credit hours post-high school graduation.
+Students should work with the CSU Transfer Center for guidance on courses to take at LCCC, as up to 90 credits can be earned at LCCC before transferring to CSU’s program.

 To apply to the Partnership, follow the steps below: